 7. Building lifelong relationships

 The relationship you build with your local banker can often last a lifetime.
 By banking with a community bank, you can avoid being just a number to a large corporate bank.
-Solid, trusted relationships are
+Solid, trusted relationships are essential.

 8. It’s a bank for the entire family

 It’s easy to start accounts for every member of your family at a community bank.
 Studies show that educating kids about finances early is important to their future financial literacy and success.
 Opening savings accounts and debit cards for your kids is a simple process at community banks.
 The ease of doing business extends to day-to-day management of your finances.
 When the entire family banks together, you can easily handle all your family expenses and accounts from one device such as your smart phone.
 With the AimBank mobile app and online banking tools, you can even see an overview of all your family’s accounts in one glance.

 9. Help to build credit